Mmabiaa/AgroBridge/backend/monitoring/IMPLEMENTATION_SUMMARY.md

 ## What Was Implemented

-Task 1.7 successfully implemented comprehensive monitoring infrastructure for AgroBridge microservices with Prometheus, Grafana, ELK stack, and Jaeger.
+**Task 1.7**: Basic monitoring infrastructure setup (Prometheus, Grafana, ELK, Jaeger)
+**Task 21**: Complete monitoring service setup with dashboards, alerts, and health checks

+This document summarizes the complete monitoring implementation for AgroBridge microservices.

 ## Key Components